London Wedding Photography

 Sarah and Terry | The Trafalgar

-As a reportage wedding photographer, there’s something about a London wedding that I love.
+As a London wedding photographer, there’s something about a city wedding that I love.
 They’re often not the easiest to shoot, requiring the hard yards in terms of logistics and locations and it proved to be the case on Sarah and Terry’s big day: Sarah got ready at home in South London, Terry got prepared in Greenwich, they got married by the All Hallows by The Tower of London, then we all took a river boat down the Thames to Greenwich for the reception at The Trafalgar Tavern.

 The locations of the ceremony and reception are significant.
 The oldest church in the City of London is All Hallow’s by the Tower and it was here that Terry got Christened.
 The couple met in a Greenwich pub.
 So much has happened since then of course: a home complete with two adorable children.